Is Le Creuset Enamel Toxic or Safe in 2023?

 Do Not Store Food Inside

 It is tempting after a satisfying meal to simply stick the same pot you used to cook the food with into the refrigerator overnight.
-This is not recommended, however, because the moisture in a refrigerator as well as the moisture accumulated from cooling food can eventually lower the lifespan of your enamel coat.
+This is not recommended, however, because the moisture in a refrigerator as well as the moisture accumulated from cooling food can eventually lower the lifespan of your enamel coating.

 Avoid High Heat